 Basic categories to define when determining your target audience:

 We are also in the social media age which is a great resource for not only finding potential clients and customers, but it can also help you discover who your audience might be.
 It’s a good idea to follow your competitors on social media so you can see how they are marketing and to who.
 In most cases, you can go to your competitors social media page and see who their followers are.
 Take note of those that engage with comments or shares, as you will want your followers to do the same.

 One quick note about social media, it will be well worth your time to only follow people that may fit your target audience.
 Most think its best to simply follow as many people as possible on social media.
 But you would be surprised at how much information you can gather by watching what your target audience posts.
 If you just follow everybody, there’s just that much more information to weed through.

-Determining your target audience is an very important step before you even start to have a website built.
-Everything from design, keywords, content, and images will revolve around who you want your website to reach and will ultimately help your website be more marketable and successful.
+Determining your target audience is a very important step before you even start to have a website built.
+Everything from design, keywords, content, and images will revolve a round who you want your website to reach and will ultimately help your website be more marketable and successful.